 Running Habit 6: Taking regular Epsom salt baths

 Game-changer: Taking regular Epsom salt baths, particularly after hard workouts, can help reduce soreness and inflammation of muscles.
 Like a lot of running recovery treatments, there isn’t overwhelming evidence to support this claim but some studies do show that the combination of magnesium, sulfate, and warm water relaxes muscles and aids recovery.
-Personally, I’ve been a believer in Epsom salt baths for recovery for years because of its noticeable benefits.
+Personally, I’ve been a believer in Epsom salt baths for recovery for years because of their noticeable benefits.

 Running Habit 7: Doing a mobility routine before runs

 Game-changer: Mobility is important for runners as we must move through a range of motions to run.
 Regular mobility routines will improve your running mechanics such as knee drive.
-This can add power, correct improper running form, improve efficiency and performance, and decrease chance of injury.
+This can add power, correct improper running form, improve efficiency and performance, and decrease the chance of injury.